MartinPulec/gjtiff/README.md

 - option to select CUDA device
 - various performance optimizations - eg. when image sizes change often, which is slow due to GPUJPEG reconfiguration

+# Sample images' notes

+- Copernicus/download/Landsat-8/OLI_TIRS/L1TP semm to be in visible range
+- Sentinel-1 need to have the levels adjusted
+- Sentinel-2 in J2K (the support needs to be added)